PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 08:32:30
+Last updated: 2024-04-06 08:33:03
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: You don't parley when you're on the back foot.
+We'll strike a blow back first. - Thomas Shelby